Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 Between the two of them, it wasn’t even close to a contest.
 Ian had a bad habit of picking fights *way* beyond his reach.

-“I win,” Regaari said, matter-of-factly.
-“Now, let’s go over what happened.”
+"I win," Regaari said, matter-of-factly.
+"Now, let’s go over what happened."
 He released Ian’s hands and sat back on his haunches...but he didn’t get up just yet.
 Ian’s legs were starting to tingle a bit from the crushing force, but he only barely noticed; he was still desperately trying to catch his breath.

-It took him three attempts and a sound like a cat hawking up a furball in reverse before he could finally breathe enough to croak out a reply. *“...Y’... ‘s’good…”*
+It took him three attempts and a sound like a cat hawking up a furball in reverse before he could finally breathe enough to croak out a reply. *"...Y’... ‘s’good…"*

 Regaari again tilted his head, detangled himself and stood tall on his hind legs.
 The sudden *release* was so profoundly relieving, Ian gasped out loud.
 From his perspective on the floor, Regaari loomed muscular, straight-backed and ever larger, and his expression wasn’t playful anymore.

 Ian hadn’t quite appreciated just what being HEAT could actually mean, but he was learning now, good and goddamned hard.

-“Get up.”
+"Get up."
 Regaari made no move to help.

 Well, hauling himself to his feet after being beaten half-senseless and winded was nothing new to Ian.
 He grit his teeth, rolled over, and achieved verticality with an appropriate minimum of complaint.

 Regaari nodded, stern-faced and stoic.
-“Good.
+"Good.
 I’ve always admired that about your people.
-How are your ribs?”
+How are your ribs?"

-A quick stretch revealed they were intact, but *extra* unhappy with him. “...Functional.”
+A quick stretch revealed they were intact, but *extra* unhappy with him. "...Functional."

-“The rest?
-Hips, hands?”
+"The rest?
+Hips, hands?"

 Ian swiveled a bit to find out.
 Things were *sore* but nothing too bad.
 His hips were complaining and his hands felt like they’d been smashed in a vice, but everything seemed to be working…

 So.
 Regaari gave him pain, but no injury.
 That obviously meant he was still holding himself back, if he was able to be so precise with his attack.
 But this time...Ian wasn’t going to push the issue.
 He’d wanted to be treated with respect, not kid gloves, and he was getting that now.

 He’d probably have complaints tomorrow.
 Whatever.
-“Nothing’s broken, but you know that.”
+"Nothing’s broken, but you know that."

-“Yes.
+"Yes.
 That’s good, most people would have suffered an injury from that.
-I was right about you.”
+I was right about you."

 Ian ignored that and pressed on.
-“What *did* you do?
-I mean, in the takedown, specifically.”
+"What *did* you do?
+I mean, in the takedown, specifically."

-“Exploited our centers of gravity.
-It’s easier to show than explain.”
+"Exploited our centers of gravity.
+It’s easier to show than explain."
 Regaari assumed a grappling stance.
-“When you’re ready.
-I’ll go a little slower this time.”
+"When you’re ready.
+I’ll go a little slower this time."

 He did.
 Ian again found himself admiring the dust in the ceiling while Regaari again sat astride his hips, again crushing him painfully to the mat under some of that immovable weight of his and holding himself up just enough to spare Ian a dislocated hip.